-To see how your lake fared in 1993, relative to previous years of monitoring, refer to figures 12 and 14 (secchi disk transparency) and figures 13 and 15 (chlorophyll a concentration) in the back of this report.
+To see how your lake fared in 1993, relative to previous years of monitoring, refer to figure 7 (secchi disk transparency) and figure 8 (chlorophyll a concentration) in the back of this report.

 Importance of Long-term Monitoring

 A major goal of a monitoring program is to identify any short or long-term changes in the water quality of the lake.
 Of major concern is the detection of cultural eutrophication: increases in the productivity of the lake, the amount of algae and plant growth, due to the addition of nutrients from human activities.
 Changes in the natural buffering capacity of the lakes in the program is also a topic of great concern, as New Hampshire receives large amounts of acid precipitation, yet most of our lakes contain little mineral content to neutralize this type of pollution.